 On the other hand, negative experiences empty our bucket.
 Maybe your kids are being defiant.
 Or you’re not seeing progress at work.
 Perhaps, you’re overwhelmed by a never-ending list of things to do.
 With negative experiences, we feel downhearted, anxious, and uneasy.

 If you had a choice which bucket would you rather have?
 Full or Empty?

 Be a Bucket Filler

 Similar to invisible buckets, you also have invisible dippers.
 You can use the dipper to fill other people’s buckets through positive conversations.
-Compliments, appreciation, letting a person know that he or she matters are some of the ways you can increase one’s positive emotions.
-And the beauty of appreciation for another is an appreciation of positive emotions in yourself – you also fill your own bucket!
+Compliments, appreciation, letting your loved ones know they matter are some of the ways you can elevate their positive emotions.

 1. Shine a Light on What Is Right

 Strive to recognize the strengths of people with whom you interact every day.
 Affirm and appreciate their behavior and work.

 When I notice my kids playing together nicely, I let them know how much I appreciate that they’re being kind to each other and how much fun they’re having.